wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

 - `exclude`: Any file or directory matching the pattern listed in `exclude` won't be indexed by Stoplight.
 For example, you can exclude files located in a test directory.

-> **Note:** There is a fairly large default list of excluded file paths for things like node modules and other common dependency management files: `.cache/`, `.git`, `log/`, `tmp/`, etc. This is done for performance reasons and will be made more observable and configurable in future versions.
+> **Note:** There is a large default list of excluded file paths for things like node modules and other common dependency management files: `.cache/`, `.git`, `log/`, `tmp/`, etc. This is done for performance reasons and will be made more observable and configurable in future versions.

 ### Formats